John McCain has brain tumor, hospital says

 According to his office, McCain is "in good spirits as he continues to recover at home with his family in Arizona."

 McCain ran for president twice.
-He lost the GOP nomination to George W. Bush in 2000 and was the Republican nominee in the 2008 election before losing to Barack Obama in the general election.
+He lost the GOP nomination to George W. Bush in 2000 and was the Republican nominee in 2008 before losing to Barack Obama in the general election.

-Known as "The Maverick" for his blunt approach to politics, McCain was a prisoner of war in Vietnam for more than five years.
-Injuries from his torture left the veteran Arizona senator unable to lift his arms above his head.
+McCain was a prisoner of war in Vietnam for more than five years.
+Injuries from being tortured left the veteran Arizona senator unable to lift his arms above his head.

 MCCAIN: NO 'PARTICIPATION TROPHIES' FOR GOP AFTER HEALTH CARE FAILURE